Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks

-To construct the Uzawa Deep Double Ritz formulation, we approximate \(r\) and \(u\) using one hidden layer neural networks for which exact integration and differentiation are employed.
+To construct the Uzawa Double Deep Ritz formulation, we approximate \(r\) and \(u\) using one hidden layer neural networks for which exact integration and differentiation are employed.
 In particular, we take

-with trainable parameters \(\eta=(c_i,b_i)_{i=1}^{n}\) and \(\theta=(u_i,\beta_i)_{i=1}^{m}\).
+with trainable parameters \(\eta=(c_i,b_i)_{i=1}^{n}\), \(\theta=(d_i,\beta_i)_{i=1}^{m}\) and \(H(x)\) represents Heaviside step function.
 This architectural choice mirrors the regularity structure of the underlying variational problem: the ReLU basis yields piecewise linear approximations of \(r\), whereas the Heaviside basis produces piecewise constant approximations of \(u\), in accordance with the double Ritz characterization of the Uzawa update.
-The algorithm is implemented with: \begin{itemize} \item Uzawa outer iterations: \(25\) and inner iterations: $N_r=N_u=20$ \item Uzawa step size \(\tau=0.5\) \item learning rates \(\alpha=0.04\) and \(\omega=0.01\) \item \(20\) neurons \item \(f(x)=1\) \end{itemize}
+This choice is also computationally advantageous, as both integration and differentiation can be carried out exactly for these basis functions.